 Within the above range, we then came up with two separate tables showing daily calorie goals for both genders.
 We set these limits at 2100 calories for females, and 2700 calories for males.
 These two figures come from the middle of the calorie range (see reference), as we want the values to reflect the average of the selected target as closely as possible.

 2. Saturated Fat

-Healthy Eating Patterns from the USDA Dietary Guidelines 2015-2020 recommends that less than 10 percent of our daily calorie intake should come from saturated fats.
+Healthy Eating Patterns from the 2020 – 2025 Dietary Guidelines for Americans recommends that less than 10 percent of our daily calorie intake should come from saturated fats.
 This translates to 210 calories of saturated fat on a 2,100 calorie diet, and 270 calories of saturated fat on a 2,700 calorie diet.